 What I landed on was putting a weekly schedule across the top, with the Dutch door effect for the daily pages.
 Normally, I designate roughly half a page for each daily entry, though the actual amount of space I end up using varies.
 This time, I cut the tops off the pages about one-third of the way down, so each daily page gets two-thirds of a normal page size.

 I don’t foresee myself using this setup permanently, but I think it will be fun to try it out for now.

 What do you have planned for November?
 Are you trying something new, or sticking with something comfortable (or a little of both)?
 I’d love to hear from you.

 Stay In the Loop

-Get weekly updates, words of encouragement, and more by signing up for my newsletter below.
+Get updates, words of encouragement, and more by signing up for my newsletter below.
 You’ll also get access to my free resource library of organizational and planning materials.

 Did you know?

 I offer writing & editing, podcast production, and virtual admin services.